arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/tutorials/01.user-manual/content.md

 #### Uploading the Sketch

 First, connect the Portenta UWB Shield to the Portenta C33 as described in the [Connecting the Shield section](#connecting-the-shield).
-Now, connect the Portenta C33 to your computer using a USB-C® cable, open the Arduino IDE and connect the board to it.
+Now, connect the Portenta C33 to your computer using a USB-C cable, open the Arduino IDE and connect the board to it.

 ***If you are new to the Portenta C33, please refer to the board's [user manual](https://docs.arduino.cc/tutorials/portenta-c33/user-manual/) for more detailed information.***